prdwyer/prdwyer.github.io/_posts/2015-5-8-thug_the_sticky_client.md

 layout: post
 title: Tutorial on using Thug.py, the sweet sticky client
 ---
-Most "honey" software is intended to emulate a server side to get intelligence from accessing attempts.
-Client side attacks are becoming common and there to research these attacks there is a need for emulating a client.
-This is what thug does.
+Most "honey" software is intended to emulate a systemhowever, client side attacks are becoming common and to research these attacks there is a need for emulating a client.
+Enter thug.
 It requests a target url, follows redirects and obtains all javascript and shellcode from potentially malicious urls.
 Thug can be found on the excellent honeydrive linux distribution but the project is being very actively maintained and newer version can be cloned right from [https://github.com/buffer/thug](https://github.com/buffer/thug)

 {% highlight tcsh %}